nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 AKS uses [services](https://docs.microsoft.com/en-us/azure/aks/concepts-network#services) to provide inbound connectivity to pods insides the AKS cluster.
 The three service types are (Cluster IP, NodePort and LoadBalancer).
 In the archictecture above, the service type is LoadBalancer.
 AKS Creates an Azure load balancer resource, configures an external IP address, and connects the requested pods to the load balancer backend pool.
 To allow customers' traffic to reach the application, load balancing rules are created on the desired ports.
 Internal load balancer and external load balancer can be used at the same time.
 All egress traffic from the NODEs and PODs use the loadbalancer IP for outbound traffic.

+<br> Diagram showing Load Balancer traffic flow in an AKS cluster <br />

 ![AKS Basic Networking](images/aks-loadbalancer.png)
-Diagram showing Load Balancer traffic flow in an AKS cluster

 4. [Internal Load Balancer](https://docs.microsoft.com/en-us/azure/aks/internal-lb)
    Internal load balancer can be used to expose the services.
 This exposed IP will reside on the AKS-subnet.
 If you'd like to specify a specific IP address following instructions in [link here](https://docs.microsoft.com/en-us/azure/aks/internal-lb#specify-an-ip-address).